decadentsavant/decadentsavant/README.md

 ---

-I began learning Dart/Flutter simply as a hobby to create a mobile application I wanted to use for myself.
-A year later, I've fallen in love with the software development experience and am completely consumed.
+I began learning Dart/Flutter simply as a hobby to create a mobile application I wanted for myself.

-  * I've arranged my day to practice development for a few hours before and after my day job.
-  * I've attended several events and conferences in person including Firebase Summit 2022 and StackOverflow Flow State 2022.
-  * I've replaced Netflix with Youtube tutorials
+A year later, I've fallen in love with experience and have replaced Netflix with Youtube tutorials.